intel/linux-npu-driver/docs/umd-testing.md

       exec_time_in_secs: 10
 ```

-Run tests with the new config file:
+Run the tests using the newly created configuration file:

 ```bash
 ./npu-umd-test --config=extend.yaml